 Strawberry Jelly Filling (Makes a little over 1 c):

 3 TB sugar

-2 tsp cornstarch mixed with 1 TB cold water
+2 teaspoon cornstarch mixed with 1 TB cold water

-2 tsp vanilla bean paste or pure vanilla extract
+2 teaspoon vanilla bean paste or pure vanilla extract

 2 c all-purpose flour